PaddlePaddle/PaddleFL/docs/source/examples/md/gru4rec_examples.md

-# Example to train gru4rec model with FedAvg Strategy
+# Example in recommendation with FedAvg

 This document introduces how to use PaddleFL to train a model with Fl Strategy.